PG649-3D-RPG/Creature-Animation-Movement/README.md

 ## Info
 This repo contains the code to learn basic movement to an unblocked position.

+## Prefab Loading
+Please ensure no AgentScripts are attached to the prefab.
+This will crash the environment!

 ## Required Packages:
 This Unity-Project requires the following Packages.
 These packages must be installed separately via the Unity Package Manager (Window->Package Manager)
 * [AI Navigation](https://docs.unity3d.com/Packages/com.unity.ai.navigation@1.1/manual/index.html): Use the add package by name with com.unity.ai.navigation to install this package